facebook/zstd/zstd_compression_format.md

 and the last symbol value is not represented.

 An FSE bitstream starts by a header, describing probabilities distribution.
-Result will create a Decoding Table.
+It will create a Decoding Table.
 It is necessary to know the maximum accuracy of distribution to properly allocate space for the Table.
 For a list of huffman weights, this maximum is 8 bits.